hashicorp/terraform-provider-tls/website/docs/r/private_key.html.md

 The following attributes are exported:

 * `algorithm` - The algorithm that was selected for the key.
 * `private_key_pem` - The private key data in PEM format.
+For "ED25519" keys,
+  the key is in OpenSSH-compatible format.
 * `public_key_pem` - The public key data in PEM format.
 * `public_key_openssh` - The public key data in OpenSSH `authorized_keys`
   format, if the selected private key format is compatible.
-All RSA keys are supported, and ECDSA keys with curves "P256", "P384" and "P521" are supported.
+All RSA and ED25519 keys are supported, and ECDSA keys with curves "P256", "P384" and "P521" are supported.
 This attribute is empty if an incompatible ECDSA curve is selected.
 * `public_key_fingerprint_md5` - The md5 hash of the public key data in
   OpenSSH MD5 hash format, e.g. `aa:bb:cc:...`.
 Only available if the selected private key format is compatible, as per the rules for